How to Plan Your Elopement in Utah?

 Best Locations to Elope in Utah

 Now that you have your marriage license it's time to pick your dream location.
 Utah is an incredible state in terms of diversity of a landscape.
-It's no wonder five National Parks are located right here.
+It's no wonder: five National Parks are located right here in Utah.
 Whether you dream of desert elopement, mountain scapes with lakes or wildflowers, sand dunes or salt flats, Utah has it all.
 I wrote an extensive blog listing my top 5 Elopement Locations in Utah, but in a meantime read to to find out more about how to plan your elopement in Utah.

 The most popular locations are obviously the National Parks:

-- The Arches, the Canyonlands, Bryce Canyon, Zion, Capitol Reef National Park.
-In order to elope in one of those you must obtain special use permit at least a month in advance, also to elope in national park you have to choose one from the designated ceremony locations.
+• The Arches, the Canyonlands, Bryce Canyon, Zion, Capitol Reef National Park.
+In order to elope in one of those you must obtain special use permit at least a month in advance, also to elope in a national park you have to choose one of the designated by the park ceremony locations.
 The easiest National Parks to elope in Utah i my opting are Zion National Park, Bryce Canyon and Capitol Reef.
 Special use permits are much easier to get with shorter notice, ceremony locations aren't as restricted with time, plus you don' t have to worry about a ranger checkin in on you during your ceremony.

 If you want less crowds and more possibilities where to have your ceremony I recommend public lands, national forest or state parks.